Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-ferry.html.markdown

 Portsmouth = 25 minute walk from Portsmouth and Southsea station\
 Dover = 35 minute walk from Dover Priory station\
 Hull = 1 hour walk from Hull station\
-Newcastle = 20 minute walk from nearest Metro station
+Newcastle = 20 minute walk from nearest Metro station \
+C﻿airnryan = the nearest station is Stranraer, 7 miles away, so from there you can get a bus or a taxi

 ## Companies, tickets and timetables